Student Perspectives: How Equitable Access Influenced Enrollment & Academic Performance

-The call for colleges and universities to create greater affordability, access and convenience for their students came loud and clear in 2020.
-In response, campus partners across the nation worked with Barnes & Noble College to implement First Day™ Complete, our equitable access solution for course materials.
-By bundling course material costs with tuition and fees, the program saved students 40-50% on their course materials – and ensured all students were prepared with the materials they needed by the first day of class.
+The call for colleges and universities to create greater access, convenience and affordability for their students came loud and clear in 2020.
+In response, campus partners across the nation worked with Barnes & Noble College to implement First Day® Complete, our equitable access delivery model for course materials.
+By bundling course material costs with tuition and/or course charges, the program saved students 35-50% on their course materials – and ensured all students were prepared with the materials they needed by the first day of class.

 1.)
 A complete access program can impact enrollment and retention.

 In a competitive environment, institutions are looking for additional ways to reinforce their commitment to the student experience – and affordability.
 Complete access programs can serve as a differentiator, appealing both to students and their parents.

 For prospective students considering their options, First Day® Complete already is starting to make an impression: (26%) of freshmen surveyed said that the program was a factor in deciding to attend their current school.
 And, once they had experience with the program, most freshmen had a positive experience.
 Nearly three-quarters (72%) would want to participate in the program in the future – and 70% would recommend it to their friends.

 Complete access also factored into retention: among upperclassmen, 46% said that the program increased the likelihood that they would continue their education at their current institution.